Answer the question

 I ask simple things, but with a half step to the side, or with incompletely formulated requirements.
 Like "there is an array with the names of animals, sort them by weight."

-Surprisingly, there are people who write sort($array)and say "done".
+Surprisingly, there are people who write sort($array)

 I listen to what counter questions are asked.
 I poke my finger at different places of implementation and ask how to fix it when it falls, or how to make it faster, reduce memory consumption, improve readability, adjust to some new requirements.